conan-io/conan-io.github.io/_posts/2023-09-29-backup-sources-feature.markdown

 # Configuring the Source Upload

-The source upload is typically done from the CI server.
-This upload is executed transparently during a `conan upload` if the following configuration is defined in the `global.conf` file.
+The source upload is typically executed from the CI server.
+In Conan Center, for example, the backup of sources is uploaded every time a PR for a new version passes all checks (turns green).
+This upload is performed transparently during a `conan upload` if the following configuration is defined in the `global.conf` file.

 ```ini
 # global.conf